The STR Loophole Could Save You Thousands. But Only If You Can Prove It.

 Expert guides to help you understand material participation, documentation requirements, and tax-saving strategies.

-Read about str vs. long-term rentalDo You Need to Be Involved in Day-to-Day STR Management?
+Read about the cleaner rotation hackDo You Need to Be Involved in Day-to-Day STR Management?

 You don't need to handle every task yourself.
 The IRS measures total hours, not daily involvement.
 Here's what actually matters for material participation.